Module 1

 Sarah, the human review logs and bias audits help.
 They show good faith.
 But they're asking for a conformity assessment we never did and a fundamental rights impact assessment we never conducted.
 We have 30 days to respond.

-Pragmatic but not bulletproof.
-Human review plus audits is defensible — it demonstrates diligence and catches individual cases.
-But it sidesteps the fundamental question: is this system lawfully deployed?
+Pragmatic, but not bulletproof.
+Human review plus audits is defensible — it shows diligence and catches individual cases.
+But it dodges the real question: is the system lawfully deployed?
 You've bought time, not compliance.
-The compromise helps but it isn't airtight when the regulator comes knocking.
+The compromise helps.
+It isn't airtight when the regulator comes knocking.

 Human oversight (Article 14) is one obligation among many.
-It addresses output risk but not systemic compliance.
-A regulator won't accept "we reviewed every decision" as a substitute for conformity documentation (Article 43) or a fundamental rights impact assessment (Article 27).
-The compromise reduces harm but doesn't eliminate legal exposure.
+It addresses output risk, not systemic compliance.
+A regulator won't accept "we reviewed every decision" instead of conformity documentation (Article 43) or a fundamental rights impact assessment (Article 27).
+The compromise reduces harm but doesn't kill the legal exposure.

 You documented your concerns in a formal memo to Priya three months ago.
 Filed it.
 Moved on.
 TalentScreen kept processing candidates across all three offices.
 The age pattern continued — 73% of rejected candidates over 50 scored below threshold on "adaptability potential."
 You saw the quarterly report.
 You said nothing.